Friendship Sloop: History

-Modern reproductions, both wooden and fiberglass, continue to be built.
-And the boat design and historical examples are preserved through the Friendship Sloop Society.
+Modern reproductions, both wooden and fiberglass, continue to be built. although the cockpits and interiors of such pleasure craft tend to be substantially different from the original workboats.
+The overall design and historical example of the type are preserved through the Friendship Sloop Society.
 The society holds annual races in Maine.

 Design and classification

 Friendship sloops typically have a clipper bow, a full keel, an elliptical stern and a bowsprit.
 The mast height is approximately equal to the length of the deck and stepped forward, such that the head sails are attached to the bowsprit.
 The hull typically has a full length keel, traditionally ballasted with rocks or more recently with steel.
 They are gaff-rigged, with a mainsail, a staysail and normally a jib.
 They may additionally have a topmast with a main topsail and jib topsail (flying jib).
 They have ranged from 19-50 ft feet along the deck; plans are available for such vessels up to 40 ft along the deck.

 The Friendship Sloop Society initially classified the boats, as follows: